Home » Health Conditions » Neurology » Brain Health

 One of the more prevalent ADD/ADHD symptoms is an inability to focus for any length of time.
 Children that have hearing losses also exhibit the same behaviors as they cannot hear and therefore act like they aren’t paying attention.
 A simple hearing test is part of the program of diagnosis and can help to eliminate hearing loss.

-Hypothyroidism often includes feelings of depression or sadness, along with memory problems and inability to concentrate.
+Hypothyroidism often includes feelings of depression or sadness, along with problems and inability to concentrate.
 Since this is so close to the ADD/ADHD symptoms, children should be tested to ensure that this is not a prevalent medical condition.

 Iron deficiencies in both adults and children will exhibit lethargy, the inability to focus and concentrate and cognitive skills.
 Testing for this is easy and a high quality vitamin supplement can accommodate any iron deficiency problem.